AdobeDocs/workfront.fr-FR/help/quicksilver/maestro/architecture/connect-record-types.md

 <!--************ THIS MIGHT NO LONGER BE A 'RELATIONSHIP' TYPE FIELD, BECAUSE THEY WILL SHOW IT IN THE CONNECTION TAB*****************************-->

-# Connexion des types d’enregistrement
+# Connecter des types d’enregistrements

 {{maestro-important-intro}}